-These tags are automatically applied to:
+Tags are automatically applied to:

-- Metrics ingested by host metric sources on installed collectors.
+- Metrics ingested by host metric sources on Installed Collectors.

-- Graphite and Carbon 2.0 metrics ingested by streaming metric sources on installed collectors.
+- Graphite and Carbon 2.0 metrics ingested by streaming metric sources on Installed Collectors.

 You can also apply AWS tags to Graphite and Carbon 2.0 metrics ingested by an HTTP source.
 To enable tagging of metrics from an HTTP source, you must specify the